July 20th, 2021 | Company News

 Wichita’s LK Architecture designed the expansion.
 Conco Construction is the contractor.

 “We’re very excited about this major expansion and upgrading for the residents and families of the Legend of Hutchinson community,” said Paul Hansen, Vice President, Marketing.
-“Legend communities are designed for vibrant senior living and the opportunities to learn something new, meet new friends and neighbors and socialize.
-This puts the Hutchinson residence on par with communities we’re building from the ground up.”
-Hansen cited the new larger dining room, large community kitchen, meeting and recreation areas, and the popular first-run luxury movie theater as features that have become more important in senior living.
+“Legend residences are designed for vibrant senior living and the opportunities to learn something new, meet new friends and neighbors and socialize.
+This puts the Hutchinson residence on par with residences we’re building from the ground up.”
+Hansen cited the new larger dining room, large residence kitchen, meeting and recreation areas, and the popular first-run luxury movie theater as features that have become more important in senior living.

 When the company acquired the Hutchinson residence, the emphasis was on continuity of operations to serve its residents.
 Taking the necessary time to guarantee the infrastructure and onboarding and training of staff, and to allow for the mitigation of the pandemic, have made this the optimum time for Legend to pursue a renovation of this scale.